votingworks/electionguard-kotlin-multiplatform/docs/JsonSerializationSpec1.9.md

     val beta: ElementModPJson, //  β = C0^s mod p ; needed to verify 10.2
 )

-// strawman for contest data (section 3.3.4)
+// (incomplete) strawman for contest data (section 3.3.7)
-// "any text written into one or more write-in text fields, information about overvotes, undervotes, and null
+// "The contest data can contain different kinds of information such as undervote, null vote, and
+// overvote information together with the corresponding selections, the text captured for write-in
-// votes, and possibly other data about voter selections"
+// options and other data associated to the contest."

 @Serializable
 data class ContestDataJson(
     val over_votes: List<Int>,  // list of selection sequence_number for this contest